Emperor of Japan: Succession

 The origins of the Japanese imperial dynasty are obscure, and it bases its position on the claim that it has "reigned since time immemorial".
-There are no records of any emperor who was not said to have been a descendant of other, yet there is suspicion that Emperor Keitai (c.
+There are no records of any emperor who was not said to have been a descendant of another, yet there is suspicion that Emperor Keitai (c.
 AD 500) may have been an unrelated outsider, though the sources (Kojiki, Nihon-Shoki) state that he was a male-line descendant of Emperor Ōjin.
 However, his descendants, including his successors, were according to records descended from at least one and probably several imperial princesses of the older lineage.

 Millennia ago, the Japanese imperial family developed its own peculiar system of hereditary succession.
 It has been non-primogenitural, more or less agnatic, based mostly on rotation.
 Today, Japan uses strict agnatic primogeniture, which was adopted from Prussia, by which Japan was greatly influenced in the 1870s.

 The controlling principles and their interaction were apparently very complex and sophisticated, leading to even idiosyncratic outcomes.
 Some chief principles apparent in the succession have been: